-In the case of numerical design calculations using analysis requiring subsequent design check, stress concentration can be neglected in the elastic stress check or in determination of stresses or internal forces used for further evaluation in elastic or plastic strength check or in stability check.
+(2) In the case of numerical design calculations using analysis requiring subsequent design check, stress concentration can be neglected in the elastic stress check or in determination of stresses or internal forces used for further evaluation in elastic or plastic strength check or in stability check.
 Extrapolated nominal stresses can be used for the evaluation of the resistance, and an additional check should be performed according to B.4(5).

-In the case of numerical design calculations using direct resistance check, effect of stress concentration is implicitly covered by the numerical model and the applied failure criteria according to section 8.1.5.
+(3) In the case of numerical design calculations using direct resistance check, effect of stress concentration is implicitly covered by the numerical model and the applied failure criteria according to subclause 8.1.5.

-Stress concentration should be not neglected if fatigue or fracture limit states (using γM2) are checked.
+(4) Stress concentration should be not neglected if fatigue or fracture limit states (using γM2) are checked.